-Some parts of the Barri Gòtic may be awash with offers of cheap paella and litres of sangria but there are still some fantastic places to eat in the neighbourhood.
-We'll tell you our favourites...
+Some parts of the Barri Gòtic may be awash with offers of cheap paella and liters of sangria but there are still some fantastic places to eat in the neighborhood.
+We'll tell you about our favorites...

 Pla C/ Bellafila 5

-Intimate, warm and lit by candlelight, Pla is a restaurant that was made for long, leisurely dinners and romantic rendez-vous.
-Found on a small side street in the Barri Gòtic, Pla focuses on fresh, Mediterranean flavours, changing the menu seasonally and including, where possible, local 'kilometre 0' produce.
-The menu is mainly inspired by local flavours and dishes with touches from other world cuisines to add a distinct twist, such as baked octopus with yakisoba or witty takes on classic dishes such as the caballa en vermut (Vermouth mackerel) featuring the typical dishes eaten with a vermouth such as crisps and olives.
-Don't be fooled by the cosy interiors, Pla is a serious restaurant with some seriously good food.
+Intimate, warm and lit by candlelight, Pla is a restaurant that was made for long, leisurely dinners and romantic Rendez-Vous.
+Found on a small side street in the Barri Gòtic, Pla focuses on fresh, Mediterranean flavors, changing the menu seasonally and including, where possible, local 'kilometer 0' produce.
+The menu is mainly inspired by local flavors and dishes with touches from other world cuisines to add a distinct twist, such as baked octopus with yakisoba or witty takes on classic dishes such as the caballa en vermut (Vermouth mackerel) featuring the typical dishes eaten with vermouths such as crisps and olives.
+Don't be fooled by the cozy interiors, Pla is a serious restaurant with some seriously good food.

 Can Culleretes C/ Quintana, 5